MMesbahU/Genomic-Prediction/README.md

-# genomic_prediction
+# Genomic Prediction
-A repository for Genomic Prediction scripts
+A repository for scripts I used for prediction of genetic merits using WGS variants